AnetteDalsgaard/CPHRANNworkshop/exercises/session_3_regression_on_diamonds_with_cross_validation.md

 Part II
 -------

-I have made a script containing code for running a neural network based regression with cross validation, which you can find [here](../R/session_3_diamonds_regression.R)
+I have made a script containing code for running a neural network based regression with cross validation, which you can find [here](../R/session_3_diamonds_regression.R) (This script is also in the directory `/R` of your RStudio session)

 1. Open the script in your RStudio session
 2. Make sure the script can run